 WHY MOBILE APPS

 How many of your customers have a mobile device?
 That number is around 95 percent.
 The time spent on a mobile device has also gone up in recent years.
 In 2012, the average amount of time that individuals spent on their cell phones each day hovered at around one hour and 40 minutes.
 Today, that number is closer to three hours and 25 minutes.
+In 2018, 52 percent of internet traffic came from mobile users.
 If this is where your customers are spending a good bulk of their day, then shouldn’t they have access to your business during that time?
 A mobile app can provide that access around the clock.

 RECYCLE CONTENT WHERE POSSIBLE